cpaniaguam/cli-interfaces-ccv-bootcamp/README.md

 ### Subparsers

 In `_2_argparse/_2_commands.py` all commands shared the argument `nums`.
 Often, however, it's useful for commands to have different sets of arguments, different sets of options, or their particular documentation.
-In `_2_argparse/_3_subparser-commands.py` we refactor `_2_argparse/_2_commands.py` to add two new commands, `lp` and `kth`, which compute the _l-p_ norm and the _kth-order_ statistic of a numeric array, respectively.
+In `_2_argparse/_3_subparser-commands.py` we refactor `_2_argparse/_2_commands.py` to add two new commands, `lp` and `kth`, which compute the _lp_ norm and the _kth_ order statistic of a numeric array, respectively.
 Note how the common arguments have been defined in the `parent_parser` object which is passed to each `subparser` (one per set of commands) object under the the `parent` argument.
 Look at the help page for the script with

 ```bash
 python _2_argparse/_3_subparser-commands.py --help